About Us

 Our Mission

 Our passion and core values provide the foundation for Uncle Tilo's Clean Water business.
 Our mission is to provide education out-reach programs for clean water.
 Deliver sustainable, economical and environmentally friendly water disinfection solutions to achieve the highest quality water for household use and consumption.
 Our goal is to provide a platform to which Hawai'i becomes the global showcase in Personal Water Sustainability.
-After all, the quality of your water is a direct link to the quality of your life. |
+After all, the quality of your water is a direct link to the quality of your health. |

-Innovation for Rainwater Harvesters Enhance Communities and Economies
+Innovation for Rainwater Harvesters Enhance Communities and Economies.

 Without Clean Water All Development Efforts Will Ultimately Fail